sharife/goldenthread-v2/site/content/productions/what-do-the-women-say-2023.md

 ---
 title: What Do the Women Say?
 2023
-pre: a celebration of International Women's Day
+pre: A celebration of International Women's Day
 season: 2023
 date: 2022-11-29T01:22:55.313Z
 start: 2023-03-08T08:00:00.000Z